 Snickerdoodle Without Cream of Tartar Recipe

 This snickerdoodle without cream of tartar recipe is made with a few staple pantry baking ingredients!
-It means they’re low cost, low effort and quick to make.
+It means they’re low cost, low effort and quick to make; like our Peach Crisp.

 The surprise ingredient is a bit of lemon juice to add a bit of “tang” the cream of tartar usually provides.
 Omit if you don’t have a lemon on hand.

 Snickerdoodles are similar to soft and chewy sugar cookies, with two things traditionally setting them apart:

 - Snickerdoodles use cream of tartar as a levening agent while sugar cookies use baking powder.

 - Snickerdoodles are rolled in a cinnamon sugar topping before baking.

 Combine the Dry Ingredients – Whisk together the flour, baking powder, salt and cinnamon.

 Combine the Wet Ingredients – Whisk together the sugar and butter followed by the egg, vanilla and lemon juice.

 Coat in Cinnamon Sugar – Roll the snickerdoodle cookies in the cinnamon sugar before adding to the baking sheet.

 Bake – Bake for 8-9 minutes before cooling.